BDC Hamburger Icon

 Email lists by the numbers

-Some telling statistics show that robust email marketing is a powerful tool for your business’s success and growth.
+Compelling statistics reveal that robust email marketing is a powerful tool for your business’s success and growth.

-• Most marketers use email marketing.
-With billions of emails sent daily, companies worldwide are taking notice of its benefits.
-According to the MarketingProfs benchmark report, nearly 3 in 4 marketers use email newsletters or other email content as their primary way to distribute content and generate leads.
+• Most marketers use email marketing: With billions of emails sent daily, companies worldwide are taking notice of its benefits.
+According to the MarketingProfs benchmark report, nearly three in four marketers use email newsletters or other email content as their primary way to distribute content and generate leads.

-• The market is growing.
-While many businesses have taken to newer forms of marketing, such as live videos and social media campaigns, they haven’t forgotten the original content that offers a significant ROI.
-In 2023, global email marketing revenue was $15.8 billion and is projected to grow to $35.17 billion by 2028.
+• The market is growing: While many businesses have taken to newer forms of marketing, such as live videos and social media campaigns, they haven’t forgotten the original content that offers a significant ROI.
+According to Statista, in 2024, global email marketing revenue was $12.33 billion and is projected to grow to $17.9 billion by 2027.

 Should you buy an email list?

-Because building an email list the old-fashioned way can take time, many businesses have considered purchasing premade email lists or an email database that promises hundreds or thousands of email addresses instantly.
-However, you rarely get what you pay for with these purchased-list schemes, and they’re often more trouble than they’re worth.
+Because building a quality email list the old-fashioned way can take time, many businesses have considered purchasing premade email lists or an email database that promises hundreds or thousands of email addresses instantly.
+However, you rarely get what you pay for with these purchased-list schemes and they’re often more trouble than they’re worth.

 “Buying email lists can not only hurt your brand’s reputation, but your domain’s reputation as well,” warned Jeff Moriarty, marketing manager at Tanzanite Jewelry Designs.
 “It might get you a few quick sales, but it is not worth the harm it can cause by giving your business and domain a bad name.
 Focus on the long game.”